Krasko25/Obsidian-Sync/Archive/Tdiary.md

 - My cat is really cute and warm (yeah, it's not a gratitude for me, but...
 I don't know... thanks to myself for a... for noticing how cute this fellow is).

 ==February 14th, 2024==
+About my trainings.
+I put some ambitious goals in the beginning of this year, I'm not sure if I'll be able to reach them, because I don't progress as fast as I was expecting.
+However, those goals still keep me motivated, so this situation is good enough.
+I also stuck with my pistol sit ups (one leg sit ups).
+I constantly find new ways to improve my technic, so the amount of reps does not increase.
+I think, that it is a good thing, because it is way more interesting to find these tiny progressions, then just increase my endurance.

+At the past three days teacher in our college were not skipping their lessons (we learn distantly).
+It seems they got scolded by someone from learning department.
+This change is a duplex sword, at one hand it will take me a lot of time to be present on these lectures, on the other one it will help me to be more disciplined.

+Today was a really warm and nice weather.
+I wanted to try study outside in the garden of my house, but I wanted to complete my training before that.
+Sadly, when I finished everything, that I needed to do inside, the weather have changed.
+Next time I will act quicker.

+All these changes in live is an interesting thing, I wouldn't be so happy to see a warm weather without a cold winter, I wouldn't be so happy with my achievements without my failures.
+Truly, our perception of life is being defined by the previous experience, everything is known in comparison.

+Soooouu, I did mention that I would have a good day today...
+This day, the whole second half of it, I did nothing useful, I didn't even have an English lesson because there was no internet...
+Does this mean that I'm a liar?
+No-no-no... nope!
+Just as instruction says ("I will have a good day tomorrow"), it was a nice day... warm and sunny...
+I was tooootally talking about the weather.

+My gratitude for myself in a sunny day:
+- I had a leg training today, leg days are the hardest ones.
+- I still spend some time outside under this beautiful sky while I was playing with my dog and doing a recording for my English lesson.
+- I did some homework for the subjects, that I usually delay.
+- Tomorrow I will have a nice (productive) day.
+I will do a lot of homework, my trainings, a big part of my essay for February 20th and participate in Synergy lesson.